buildpacks/spec/buildpack.md

    2. Secondly, in alphabetically ascending order by layer directory name.
    3. Thirdly, in alphabetically ascending order by file name.

-2. In the same shell process as the previous step, the lifecycle MUST then source `<app>/.profile` if present.
+2. In the Bash shell process used to source the `profile.d` scripts, the lifecycle MUST source `<app>/.profile` if it is present.

-3. If `CMD` in the container configuration contains a command, the lifecycle must execute the command in the container using the same shell process.
+3. If `CMD` in the container configuration is not empty, the lifecycle MUST join each argument with a space and execute the resulting command in the container using the Bash shell process used to source the `profile.d` scripts.

-4. If `CMD` in the container configuration does not contain a command,
+4. If `CMD` in the container configuration is empty,
    1. **IF** the `PACK_PROCESS_TYPE` environment variable is set,
       1. **IF** the value of `PACK_PROCESS_TYPE` corresponds to a process in `<launch>/launch.toml`, \
-         **THEN** the lifecycle MUST execute the corresponding command in the container using the same shell process.
+         **THEN** the lifecycle MUST execute the corresponding command in the container using the Bash shell process used to source the `profile.d` scripts.

       2. **IF** the value of `PACK_PROCESS_TYPE` does not correspond to a process in `<launch>/launch.toml`, \
          **THEN** launch fails.

    2. **IF** the `PACK_PROCESS_TYPE` environment variable is not set,
       1. **IF** there is a process with a `web` process type in `<launch>/launch.toml`, \
-         **THEN** the lifecycle MUST execute the corresponding command in the container using the same shell process.
+         **THEN** the lifecycle MUST execute the corresponding command in the container using the Bash shell process used to source the `profile.d` scripts.

       2. **IF** there is not a process with a `web` process type in `<launch>/launch.toml`, \
          **THEN** launch fails.